-You don’t always need specialist equipment for close-ups; modern smartphones are very capable when it comes to macro photography, says Amy Davies.
+You don’t always need specialist equipment for close-ups; the best camera phones are very capable when it comes to macro photography, says Amy Davies.

 If macro photography is of interest to you, and you’re thinking of upgrading your smartphone, consider some of those listed here.
-These are all high-end smartphones with a price-tag to match, but cheaper deals can be found by skipping back a generation (or two), [check that the older versions offer macro first].
+These are all high-end smartphones with a price-tag to match, but cheaper phone deals can be found by skipping back a generation or more, [check that the older versions offer macro first].

 Generally speaking, most smartphones utilise the ultra-wide-angle camera for macro work.
 The phone will detect when you’re attempting to take a close-up picture and automatically switch to macro mode, in most cases.